Actinoform cloud

-An actinoform or actiniform describes a collection of marine low clouds that takes a distinct shape.
+An actinoform or actiniform describes a collection of marine, low-level clouds that take a distinct shape.
 They are named after the Greek word for "ray" due to their radial structure.
 Actinoform clouds can spread out over 300 km across and thus cannot be easily seen with the naked eye.
 In addition, actinoform clouds can form "trains" that are up to six times the length of the original cloud field, yet they maintain their own distinct identity.

 Description

 In a satellite image, they look like distinct leaf-like or spokes-on-a-wheel patterns that stand out from the rest of the low-lying cloud field.
 However, why they have this shape or how they are formed is not known, but recent evidence suggests that the interaction of both radiation and precipitation may help to organize them on the mesoscale.
 The individual convective cells that collectively make up an actinoform cloud are quite shallow, with heights generally less than 2 km, and would be classified as stratocumulus clouds by an observer on the ground.
-Given the extensive mesoscale organization of these clouds, it is appropriate to describe them as marine stratocumulus cloud system (MSCS) in analogy with their deeper counterpart, the Mesoscale convective system.
+Given the extensive mesoscale organization of these clouds, it is appropriate to describe them as marine stratocumulus cloud system (MSCS) in analogy with their deeper counterpart, the mesoscale convective system.

 History and climatology

 Actinoform clouds were discovered in the 1960s soon after the launch of the TIROS V weather satellite.
 But until the late 1990s, scientists had dismissed them as merely a relatively uncommon transitional form between open- and closed-cell formations of stratocumulus clouds.
-In fact, the term "actinoform" is not included in the 2000 edition of the Glossary of Meteorology, which is considered to be the comprehensive reference work for meteorologists.
+The term "actinoform" was not included in the 2000 edition of the Glossary of Meteorology, which is considered to be the comprehensive reference work for meteorologists.
 However, these clouds are much more prevalent and complex than was originally thought.

 Careful study of MISR images of the western coast of Peru revealed that actinoform-like clouds showed up roughly a quarter of the time as distinct formations within the more common, stratocumulus clouds in that region.
-Closer examination showed that actinoform clouds occur worldwide in nearly every region where marine stratus or stratocumulus clouds are common, particularly off the western coasts of continents—especially off Peru, Namibia in Africa, Western Australia, and Southern California.
+Closer examination showed that actinoform clouds occur worldwide in nearly every region where marine stratus or stratocumulus clouds are common, particularly off the western coasts of continents—especially off Peru, Namibia, Western Australia, and Southern California.
 Such cloud systems are persistent year-round off the coast, yet in certain seasons they blow ashore and create the "June Gloom" effect on land.
 These cloud systems rarely form near the equator.